-We are actual employees and educators.
-We love our school the way it is.
 Our submission is very simple.
 Please leave our school (and other faith-based schools) alone.

 The right to practise our Christian faith and have our own school is precious to us.
-To practise one's faith is an unalienable right, and we assert this right for ourselves, our students and their parents.
+To practise one's faith is an unalienable right, and we assert this right for ourselves, our staff, our students and their parents.

-The following points extrapolate on the above sentiments and assertions.
+The following points are to expand on the above sentiments and assertions.